nealenssle/nealenssle.github.io/pages/quotes.md

 "Never doubt that a small group of thoughtful, concerned citizens can change world.
 Indeed it is the only thing that ever has." &ndash; _Margaret Mead_

 "The art of leadership is saying no, not saying yes.
 It is very easy to say yes." &ndash; _Tony Blair_

+"The leader has to be practical and a realist yet must talk the language of the visionary and the idealist." &ndash; _Eric Hoffer_

+"Management is about arranging and telling.
+Leadership is about nurturing and enhancing." &ndash; _Tom Peters_

+"There are always two or three sides to every story." &ndash; _Neal Enssle_

 "Enthusiasm is table stakes for a junior developer." &ndash; _Neal Enssle_